Albert C. Ledner: Residential projects

 The Kleinschmidt Residence in the Lake Vista neighborhood of New Orleans was Ledner's 1951 project built in a mid-century modern style.
 This home included clerestory windows with a floor plan providing a light and airy feel.
 Ledner fabricated light fixtures made of Schlitz beer as another distinguishing feature of the home.

 Another of Ledner's early residential projects was the Cointreau House, also in the Park Island neighborhood of New Orleans.
 This house included skylights and light fixtures fabricated from Cointreau liqueur bottles.
 This home was featured in the June 1953 issue of House Beautiful magazine.

 In 1961, Ledner designed and built a residence on Park Island in New Orleans that came to be known as the "Sunkel House" or the "Ashtray House".
 A distinguishing feature of this home is its use of 1200 amber-colored glass ashtrays as dentils in its exterior.
 The name "Sunkel House" came from the original owners of the home, the Sunkel family, who were Ledner's clients.
 The home was for a time owned by New Orleans Mayor Ray Nagin.
-Also, on Park Island in New Orleans, Ledner designed and built the "Galatoire House", which made use of the client's extensive collection of antique architectural fixtures, especially stained-glass that was obtained from a 19th century convent.
-The design involved placing the stained-glass in irregular orientations, linked together to form a wall.
+Also, on Park Island in New Orleans, Ledner designed and built the "Galatoire House", which made use of the client's extensive collection of antique architectural fixtures, especially stained glass that was obtained from a 19th-century convent.
+The design involved placing the stained glass in irregular orientations, linked together to form a wall.

 Other Ledner residential designs included the Goldate House and the Leonard House, both in New Orleans.

 Legacy

 In addition to architectural projects, Ledner designed and built household and office equipment such as light fixtures, tables, and artwork.
 He also designed various machines for which he obtained three patents.
 An example of his patented inventions is an emergency descent device to aid people in escaping from tall buildings.

-In 2016, filmmaker Roy Beeson, in collaboration with Ledner's daughter Catherine Ledner, produced a documentary film about the life and works of Ledner, entitled "Designing for Life: The Modernist Architecture of Albert C. Ledner".
-Ledner attended a preview of the documentary held at the New York City Architecture and Design Film Festival in early November 2017.
-He also gave a formal presentation at the festival.
-During this journey, he became ill and died shortly thereafter in Manchester, New Hampshire, on November 14, 2017, at the age of 93.
+In 2016, filmmaker Roy Beeson, in collaboration with Ledner's daughter Catherine Ledner, produced a documentary film about Ledner entitled "Designing for Life: The Modernist Architecture of Albert C. Ledner".
+In early November 2017 at the age of 93, Ledner gave a presentation of his work and attended a preview of the film at the New York City Architecture and Design Film Festival.
+Shortly thereafter, he became ill and died in Manchester, New Hampshire on November 14, 2017.